 1. When to arrange an audit

 Licensed manufacturers are assigned an audit schedule by the APVMA.
-This means they need to arrange for an APVMA-authorised auditor to carry out the inspection before the date of their next scheduled audit.
-The APVMA will notify the manufacturer of the next audit date, once the current audit is closed-out.
+This means they need to arrange for an APVMA-authorised auditor to carry out the audit before the next audit due date.
+The APVMA will notify the manufacturer of the next audit due date, in the audit closure letter for the current audit.

 Manufacturers may also request or be required to have a ‘partial’ audit between scheduled dates, meaning only certain aspects of the site or process are inspected.
 Partial audits are most often requested when the manufacturer is applying to the APVMA to vary their licence to extend its scope.

-Certain overseas manufacturers will need to arrange an audit of their site prior submitting an application to register a product.
-Overseas manufacturers audited by the APVMA are then required to organise audits according to the schedule set by the APVMA to ensure ongoing compliance of GMP throughout the life of the product’s registration.
+Overseas manufacturers may need to arrange an audit of their site prior to submitting an application to register a product.
+Overseas manufacturers audited by the APVMA are then required to organise audits according to the schedule set by the APVMA to ensure ongoing compliance with GMP throughout the life of the product’s registration.

 2. Selecting and engaging an auditor